 - When P.O.I.N.T. inducts new members into their group, they give them a badge and a pack of gum.

 - During the induction ceremony, the current members of P.O.I.N.T. list the qualities that lead the recruits to being scouted.
-Mr. Gar's is his prowess in the fighting ring, Carol's is her good grades and impressive resume, Rippy Roo's is their unique powers... and that they're just so darn cute.
+Mr. Gar's is his prowess in the fighting ring, Carol's is her good grades and impressive résumé, and Rippy Roo's is her unique powers... and that she's just so darn cute.